VEGOILS-Palm rises on firmer rivals, August export data

 JAKARTA, Aug 11 (Reuters) - Malaysian palm oil futures climbed on Thursday, supported by a bullish run in rival oils and data that showed exports of palm oil products rose in the first 10 days of the month.

-The benchmark palm oil contract FCPOc3 for October delivery on the Bursa Malaysia Derivatives Exchange climbed rose 2.38% to 4,209 ringgit ($946.91) per tonne by midday break.
+The benchmark palm oil contract FCPOc3 for October delivery on the Bursa Malaysia Derivatives Exchange gained 3.82% to close the afternoon trade at 4,268 ringgit ($960.61) per tonne, the highest since July 29.

 "Today, we're mainly following Dalian palm oils movement," a trader in Kuala Lumpur said, adding that exports data for Aug.
 1-10 were also supportive for the contract.